linkfluence/radarly-py/docs/officialdoc/architecture/searchparameter.rst

 These operators are prefered to the classical AND and NOT operators because they are less complex (from a computer point of view) and thus faster!
-From ElasticSearch, the preferred operators are + (this term ‘'’must’’’ be present) and - (this term ‘'’must not’’’ be present).
+From ElasticSearch, the preferred operators are + (this term must be present) and - (this term must not be present).
 All other terms are optional.

 Operators
 *********